f4T1H21/HackTheBox-Writeups/Boxes/Breadcrumbs/README.md

 }
 ```

-Last but not least, we use [cyberchef]() to decrypt our aes encrypted password using the key we dumped and providing one byte characters until it becomes able to proceed the cryptologic operation.
+Last but not least, we use [CyberChef](https://gchq.github.io/CyberChef/) to decrypt our aes encrypted password using the key we dumped and providing one byte characters until it becomes able to proceed the cryptologic operation.

 ![](src/cyberchef.png)